tnewcomb20/meplan.github.io/README.md

 - **Recommendations:**
   - Provide recommendations for addressing identified usability issues and enhancing the user experience.

-### Budget and Resources
+### Resources
-- **Budget:**
-  - Allocate budget for participant compensation, usability testing tools, and analysis software.
 - **Tools and Equipment:**
-  - Ensure availability of devices for testing, usability software, and facilities for conducting evaluations.
+  - Ensure availability of devices for testing(laptop and computer), usability software, and facilities for conducting evaluations.

 ### Ethical Considerations
 - **Privacy and Consent:**
   - Adhere to ethical guidelines regarding participant privacy and obtain informed consent.
-- **Data Security:**
   - Ensure the secure storage and handling of participant data.

 ### Risk Assessment